singhabhyudita/focusAI/README.md

 </p>

 <a href="https://hack36.com"> <img src="https://cutt.ly/BuiltAtHack36" height=24px> </a>
+<h4>Ranked amongst the Top 5 teams overall and runner's up in college. </h4>

 Note: There are two branches in this project.
 The code of the Android application is in branch android_app.
 ## Introduction: